‘I’m pregnant, not sick!’

 Pregnancy-related vomiting improves by eating small amounts of food frequently during the day and protein snacks at night.

-Other helpful measures are to take when pregnant are:
+Other helpful measures to take when pregnant are:

 Editing by AskAwayHealth Team